 Pharmacy students must maintain a Grade Point Average (GPA) of at least 2.00 each semester, and for their overall GPA in the program.
 Any pharmacy student with a semester or cumulative GPA below 2.00 will be referred to and required to meet with the Academic Performance and Standards Committee (APSC).
 Consequences of a semester or overall GPA < 2.0 may impact the student's progression through the program, including changing the overall cost of the program.
-Potential consequences for having a cumulative or semester GPA under 2.0 will be determined by the Dean and may include, but are not limited to, placement on probation, requirement of successful completion of an Alternative Progression Plan (APP) or dismissal from the program.
+Potential consequences for having a cumulative or semester GPA under 2.0 will be determined by the Dean and may include, but are not limited to, placement on probation, Alternate Academic Plan (e.g., repeating the year, repeating the failed course next time it is offered etc) or dismissal from the program.
 Any pharmacy student with a term or cumulative GPA of 1.00 or below will be ineligible for federal aid.